poulson/Clique/_sources/numeric/factorization.txt

       A constructor which converts a distributed sparse matrix into a symmetric frontal tree which is ready for factorization (e.g., with :cpp:func:`LDL` or :cpp:func:`BlockLDL`).

+.. cpp:type:: struct DistSymmFrontTree<F>

+   Same as above, but this implies that the underlying datatype `F` is a field.